JunzheJosephZhu/HiFA/readme.md

 1. More [kernel smoothing strategies](https://github.com/JunzheJosephZhu/HiFA/blob/be1a1fa42c66ff388255f6f4db8a2fda0309a35d/nerf/renderer.py#L31C23-L31C23) for coarse-to-fine sampling
 2. New regularizers akin to z-variance: [monotonicity loss](https://github.com/KelestZ/HIFA_dirty/blob/287240e812c2e0eddd6c646d400e8b802c132b32/nerf/utils.py#L592C1-L593C1) and [z-entropy loss](https://github.com/KelestZ/HIFA_dirty/blob/287240e812c2e0eddd6c646d400e8b802c132b32/nerf/utils.py#L618C1-L619C1)
    Intuitively, monotonicity loss ensures that the blending weight first increases then decreases monotonically along a ray, ensuring that there is a consistent surface.
 Z-entropy loss regulates the entropy of the blending weight distribution along the ray, similar to how z-variance loss regulates its variance.
+3. This is just a clarification, since I noticed this issue in threestudio's re-implementation of z-variance loss: the rendering weights have to be normalized(divided by sum) along each ray before z-variance is computed.
+This is because if you dont normalize i) the depth and z-variance will both be zero for background pixels 2) we cannot set lambda_zvar to be big, since then the model will be encouraged to have more background pixels(which have low z-variance), leading to small objects.
+This issue goes away with normalization.

 # Acknowledgement